Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

 \section{Dynamo generation by semi-convection}

 To investigate the possibility of dynamos driven by semi-convection, we now consider the full magneto-hydrodynamic Boussinesq equations, allowing $\bm{b}$ to be non-zero in \eqref{eqn:momentumequation}--\eqref{eqn:bequation}.
 We begin by discussing the favourable conditions for the dynamo to exist.
-The relative strength of magnetic advection to diffusion can be characterised by the magnetic Reynolds number
+The relative strength of the advection to diffusion terms in \eqref{eqn:bequation} can be characterised by the magnetic Reynolds number

-where $U$ and $L$ are characteristic velocity and length scales, and $\Pm$ is the magnetic Prandtl number (cf. table~\ref{tab:parameters}).
-When $\Rm\gg1$, advection dominates diffusion, and dynamo action is then possible.
+where $\Pm$ is the magnetic Prandtl number (cf. table~\ref{tab:parameters}).
+When $\Rm\gg1$, advection dominates magnetic diffusion, and dynamo action is possible.
 In planetary conditions $\Pm\ll1$, which imposes that $\R$ must be large to produce a self-sustaining dynamo.
-Referring to fig.~\ref{fig:ReRac}, this means that larger values of $\Rac$ are preferable.
+Referring to fig.~\ref{fig:ReRac}, this means that more intense forcing (i.e. larger values of $\Rat$) is preferable.